Roman Review: All about Roman’s health services and products

 At Innerbody Research, we extensively test each health service we review, including Roman.
 All told, our team has spent over 470 hours testing and researching the products and services of Roman and its chief competitors in order to provide you with detailed accounts of our experiences.

-We tempered that extensive hands-on research with deep dives into published scientific articles related to Roman’s various products and the conditions it seeks to treat, including human clinical trials wherever possible.
+We tempered that extensive hands-on research with deep dives into published scientific articles related to Roman’s various products and the conditions they seek to treat, including human clinical trials wherever possible.
 Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions to live healthier lifestyles.